Reduce overdraw

 Fix overdraw

-• Removing unneeded backgrounds in layouts.
+• Remove unnecessary backgrounds in layouts.

-• Flattening the view hierarchy.
+• Flatten the view hierarchy.

-• Reducing transparency.
+• Reduce transparency.

 This section provides information about each of these approaches.

-Remove unneeded backgrounds in layouts
+Remove unnecessary backgrounds in layouts

-Flatten view hierarchy
+Flatten the view hierarchy

 Reduce transparency

-Rendering of transparent pixels on screen, known as alpha rendering, is a key contributor to overdraw.
-Unlike standard overdraw, in which the system completely hides existing drawn pixels by drawing opaque pixels on top of them, transparent objects require existing pixels to be drawn first, so that the right blending equation can occur.
-Visual effects like transparent animations, fade-outs, and drop shadows all involve some sort of transparency, and can therefore contribute significantly to overdraw.
+Visual effects like transparent animations, fade-outs, and drop shadows involve some transparency, and can therefore contribute significantly to overdraw.
 You can improve overdraw in these situations by reducing the number of transparent objects you render.
 For example, you can get gray text by drawing black text in a TextView with a translucent alpha value set on it.
-But you can get the same effect with far better performance by simply drawing the text in gray.
+However, you can get the same effect with better performance by drawing the text in gray.

 To learn more about performance costs that transparency imposes throughout the entire drawing pipeline, watch the video Hidden Costs of Transparency.